 Pampering your dry scalp and hair with a nourishing spa treatment helps improve overall condition.
 Indulge in professional salon-based hair spa treatment to alleviate dryness, remove flakes, and increase the moisture level in your scalp and hair.

-With this elaborate discussion, we have come to the end of our guide on dry flaky scalp vs. dandruff.
-Go through the details to identify whether you have dandruff or dry scalp and build your hair care and scalp care routine accordingly.
+With this elaborate discussion, we have come to the end of our guide on dandruff vs dry scalp.
+Go through the details to identify whether you have dandruff or dry scalp and build your hair care and scalp care products routine accordingly.